Perspective | Ketanji Brown Jackson did define ‘woman’ at her confirmation hearing

 She was a woman when she quietly dabbed her eyes after a heartfelt tribute from Sen. Cory Booker (D-N.J.) — “You’re here, and I know what it’s taken for you to sit in that seat” — and then probably had to wonder whether her tears would be seen as too emotional for a Supreme Court justice.
 Too emotional in the wrong way.
 A womanly way.

 I am reminded of a moment in Brett M. Kavanaugh’s confirmation hearing, involving an accomplished Black woman who was not the nominee but a member of the committee.
-Questioning Kavanaugh on the topic of abortion, then-senator Kamala D. Harris asked, “Can you think of any laws that give the government the power to make decisions about the male body?"
+Questioning Kavanaugh on the topic of abortion, then-Sen. Kamala D. Harris asked, “Can you think of any laws that give the government the power to make decisions about the male body?”

-Perhaps Harris was trying to do what Sen. Blackburn later tried to do in Jackson’s hearing: trip up a nominee she disapproved of in the hopes of scoring political points.
+Perhaps Harris was trying to do what Blackburn later tried to do in Jackson’s hearing — trip up a nominee she disapproved of in the hopes of scoring political points.

-Or perhaps Harris simply knew what Jackson later seemed to know: that the act of being a woman is often has less to do with biology than it has to do with how you move through the world and what you see and worry about on the way.
+Or perhaps Harris simply knew what Jackson later seemed to know, that the act of being a woman often has less to do with biology than it has to do with how you move through the world and what you see and worry about on the way.
 How people treat you.
-The respect you are afforded or denied, the knowledge you are assumed to have or lack, the laws that are permitted to regulate the most intimate parts of your body.
+The respect you are afforded or denied.
+The knowledge you are assumed to have or lack.
+The laws that are permitted to regulate the most intimate parts of your body.

 To some people, the definition of being a woman may feel immutable and fixed, limited only to genetic makeup or the reproductive organs we have at birth.
 Others of us are reminded of our womanhood when we step out into the world each day and offer ourselves for judgment.